adelinosousa/comb/README.md

 | Url      | Target url to inspect and comb resources for |
 | Depth*   | Depth level, how **deep** to comb for.
 Default is set to 1 |

-**NOTE*** the bigger the interger, the longer it will take for the process to complete.
+**NOTE*** the bigger the integer, the longer it will take for the process to complete.

 ### Querying

-To access the first level of descendants like this:
+Access the first level of descendants like this
 ```csharp
 var descendants = response.Result.Descendants;
 foreach (var descendant in descendants)